vlang/v/doc/docs.md

 }
 ```

-Embedded struct like inheritance, struct will automatically have the fields and functions from embedded struct.
+Embedded struct like inheritance, struct will automatically have the fields and methods from embedded struct.

 Embedded struct is not inheritance, can't type cast between structs and embedded structs.